Colorful Malibu Mobile Home Makeover

 The exterior of a Colorful Malibu Mobile Home Makeover

 One of the most unique aspects of the home is the exterior paint design.
-Lively color choices in sharp angles and accent stripes hints toward a retro vibe.
+Lively color choices in sharp angles and accent stripes hint toward a retro vibe.
 Learn how to paint metal mobile home siding here.

 A privacy fence surrounds the home on one side and is accented with a wooden patchwork style.
 This home is a true surfer’s paradise.
 The home has all the modern conveniences needed to catch a few waves and then enjoy a relaxing evening at home.
 The deck has a small seating area made with handmade MORERA Boxes from Commune, as well as an outdoor shower.